sourcegraph/handbook/content/marketing/content/editorial.md

 - [Humans are human](http://danluu.com/postmortem-lessons/): humans make mistakes, [and systems must be designed to account for that](http://danluu.com/google-sre-book/)
 - [Computers will have faults](http://danluu.com/postmortem-lessons/), [and systems must be designed to account for that](http://danluu.com/limplock/)
 - [Is it just me](http://danluu.com/broken-builds/), [or is stuff really broken?](http://danluu.com/everything-is-broken/)

+#### Brainstorm board

+There are a lot of ideas on our [Miro board](https://miro.com/app/board/o9J_l9gAUM4=/).
+Feel free to use it for inspiration or let us know if you'd like to write about one of the topics!
+(Note: You may have be asked to request access to the board if you don't have Miro set up with your Sourcegraph email address yet.)